josmar-crwdstffng/angular/docs/GITHUB_PROCESS.md

 Often implementing the feature as an separate package is a better option.
 Building an external package rather than including the functionality in Angular helps with:

-- Keeping the framework's runtime smaller and simpler
+- Keeping the runtime of the framework smaller and simpler
 - Makes the learning journey of developers getting started with Angular smoother
 - Reduces maintainers burden and the complexity of the source code